Secure Terminal Equipment

 STE phones (and STU-III phones).

-Unlike the STU-III, the STE is neither classified nor
+Unlike the STU-III, the STE is neither a classified nor

 a restricted item, as the cryptographic algorithms are held inside